 In general, capitalize official names; use lowercase for unofficial, informal, shortened titles, or generic names.
 Therefore, phrases such as the university, the center, the institute, or the college are not capitalized.

 Do not use the former name Career Development Center.

-Capitalize the exact names of centers, as in the Center for Financial Markets.
+Capitalize the exact names of centers, as in the Center for Strategic Finance.
 Note: The McCormick Tribune Campus Center.
 In subsequent references, use lowercase for the center.
 The same rule applies to institutes.

 Spell out both the number and century when used as a noun and an adjective, e.g., twentieth century, twentieth-century discovery, twenty-first-century innovation.

 Preferred to chairman, chairwoman, or chairperson, although the latter is acceptable.
 This rule applies to both chairs of departments and chairs of corporations.